Alaska Highway Complete Guide

 What Country is the Alaska Highway in?
 1,182 miles (1902 km) are in Canada, and 240 miles (386 km) in the USA. unless you continue on the unofficial section of the AlCAN all the way up to Fairbanks which adds an additional 98 miles (157 km) past Delta Junction.

 How many people drive the Alcan every year?
-More than 300,000 people drive the Alaska Highway every year between May to September according to The Guardian.
+It's estimated that more than 300,000 people drive the Alaska Highway every year between May to September

 Choosing a route to Alaska